 - Time Management

-Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That’s why our study skills tutors in the Albany, Schenactedy and Troy region focus on the larger picture.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 - How to use active listening.